-In consolation with you, they will design a complete analysis of your businesses productivity level.
-In their final report, they will offer suggestion and recommendations on how to improve productivity.
+They will design a complete analysis of your business’ productivity level.
+In their final report, they will offer suggestions and recommendations on how to improve productivity.

 While the benefits of a professional evaluation are many, their costs make them prohibitive for most businesses.

-These are just a few of the ways you can measure productivity.
+These are just a few of the things you can do when learning how to measure productivity.
 Some may work for your particular situation, and some may not.

-The most important thing to remember when deciding on how to measure productivity is to choose a method consistent with your goals.
-Once you’ve decided on that, it’s just a matter of continuously monitoring your progress, making minor adjustments and analyzing the results of those adjustments.
+The most important thing to remember when deciding how to track productivity is to choose a method consistent with your goals.
+Once you’ve decided on that, it’s just a matter of continuously monitoring your progress, making minor adjustments, and analyzing the results of those adjustments.